jihok0519/JihoKim0519/README.md

 ### Hi there, It's Enoch! 👋

 I am a full stack developer interested in innovating and redesigning the next generation of video game development.
 I am currently learning Javascript but will soon be adding Django and Python to my arsenal of languages.
-You can catch me playing video games, watching basketball, or listening to music in my spare time.
+You can catch me playing video games, watching/playing basketball, or listening to music in my spare time.